DarkGhostHunter/Laralerts/README.md

 Quickly set one or multiple Alerts in your backend, and render them in the frontend.

-This version 3.0 is compatible with any frontend framework, and allows you to modify the rendered HTML.
+Laralerts is compatible with any frontend framework, and allows you to modify the rendered HTML.

 ## Installation